Ibkodus116/Basic_DAO/README.md

 commit();
 ```
-After accepting both proposals we now have two ideas in the contract that are about to be voted for, what we need to do next is to pay token into the contract in other to vote.
+After accepting both proposals we now have two ideas in the contract that are about to be voted for, what we need to do next is to pay tokens into the contract in other to vote.

 This is for user 1 i.e the initial investor we will be giving this user the ability to input a specific amount he wants to pay into the contract.
 We make sure we keep track of this user vote and also send funds to the contract wallet so their vote can also be cast.
 ```js